chani-nicholas-inc/backend-technical-interview/README.md

 1. Please update our associations and the attributes of the **sign** model (HINT: Look at the signs seeder file for attribute names).
 Update the corresponding table using a new migration.
 2. Run existing seed files.
 3. Fill in the `createOne` and `getAll` functions in the **signs** controller using Sequelize model queries.
 Run `npm start` and test endpoints in Postman to ensure they are working.
-4. While in Postman, create the sign “Sagittarius".
+4. Run `npm start` and test endpoints in Postman to ensure they are working.
+Create the sign “Sagittarius".
 Sagittarius’ ruling **planet** is “Jupiter,” **element** is “fire,” and **modality** is “mutable.”
 (HINT: planets, elements, and modalities have been fully seeded.
-What SQL statements can you run in the terminal to get the ID numbers needed?)
+What SQL statements can you run in the terminal to get the ID numbers needed?).
+Finally, make a GET request to test your getAll function

 **BONUS TASKS**

+(Option to verbally problem solve these tasks instead of in code)

 1. A modality named “introverted” has been mistakenly seeded to our database, along with some signs that shouldn’t be here… What should we do so that when we delete a modality, all signs belonging to it are also deleted?
 2. Notice that someone has previously added the attribute, `size`, to the **planet** table by mistake.
 What should we do to remove it?